-The breaker panel protects all 110-volt components in the motor home from either an overload on the circuit or a short in the wiring or component itself.
-When an overload or short developes, the breaker will open preventing any further flow of electricity and, therefore, damage to the system.
+The 110-volt circuit breaker panel protects all 110-volt components in the motor home from either an overload on the circuit or a short in the wiring or component itself.
+When an overload or short develops, the breaker will open preventing any further flow of electricity and, therefore, damage to the system.